- Become a Lawyer

 The course includes Inuit, First Nations and Métis stories from coast to coast to coast.
 All course content has been vetted by First Nations, Inuit and Métis advisors and an Indigenous lawyer.
 The course addresses various Truth and Reconciliation Commission’s (TRC) Calls to Action, in particular, #27 which calls upon Canadian law societies to ensure all lawyers have received appropriate cultural competency training, “which includes the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal – Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.”

-The Path (National) is well-regarded across Canada and has the endorsement of the Canadian Bar Association (CBA).
+The Path is well-regarded across Canada and has the endorsement of the Canadian Bar Association (CBA).

 Taking The Path (Law Society of Alberta)

-The Path (Law Society of Alberta) is a five-hour series of online modules with videos and quizzes.
+The Path (Law Society of Alberta) is a five-to-six-hour series of online modules with videos and quizzes.
 You need a computer or mobile device with speakers or headphones.
 Closed captioning is also available.

-The modules and topics are attached, along with the length of each respective video.
+The modules and topics are detailed here, along with the length of each respective video.
 Please keep in mind that you will need additional time within each module to take the quizzes.
-The entire course should take approximately five hours to complete.
+The entire course should take approximately five to six hours to complete.

 Page content — Yes.
 On returning to the module, you will be asked whether “you want to start at the last page you saw?”